University of Texas, UTSW in Dallas

 What causes essential tremor is currently a question with no known answer.
 Brain donations (also called postmortem examination or autopsy) are the only way to find the answers to this question.
 With these answers, better treatments can be developed and a cure can be found.

-Medical researchers at Yale University, with the help of the IETF, maintain a centralized brain bank to serve the ET community.
+Medical researchers at UT Southwestern, with the help of the IETF, maintain a centralized brain bank to serve the ET community.
+(This program originated at Yale University but was relocated in 2020).
 This will enable doctors to begin to actively study what happens in the brains of people with ET.
 Unfortunately, there is a severe shortage of brain tissue donations from people who had ET during life.

-If you are interested in helping find the causes of ET and want to leave a medical legacy for future generations, please call 203.785.5301 or email email@example.com, and you will be sent an information packet on brain donation.
-Or for more information, visit www.essentialtremor.us.
+If you are interested in helping find the causes of ET and want to leave a medical legacy for future generations, please contact us:

 Brain Donor Project